WomenPlusPlus/deploy-impact-22-openedu-e/src/Ontology/Design/README.md

 ### Ontology in numbers
 The new ontology design consists of **26 classes** (out of which 16 are superclasses), **20 object properties** (aka entity relationships), **28 data properties** (aka attributes).
-It was implemented using [Protégé](#implementation-of-the-ontology) and has **155 instances**, 26 of which are current OpenEdu resources, 10 are test candidate resources that are not on OpenEdu currently, 1 is a collection.
+It was implemented using Protégé as discussed later in this [section](#implementation-of-the-ontology) and has **155 instances**, 26 of which are current OpenEdu resources, 10 are test candidate resources that are not on OpenEdu currently, 1 is a collection.
 The rest are individuals belonging to enumerated classes such as knowledge topic, skills, key competences …. etc.

 ### Taxonomy